pgaulon/pgaulon.github.io/2022-11-15-htb-hack-the-boo-ctf/rev_ghost_wrangler.md

 # [Reverse] Ghost Wrangler

 Again, a binary is provided.
-Running `strings` against it reveals an magled string.
+Running `strings` against it reveals a mangled string.

 ```bash
 $ strings ghost